bio4j/dynamograph/docs/Architecture.md

 General plan of system could be described with next layers:
 - user interface layer - there are functions offered for the user of the system
 - scala model layer - there is definition of data model
-- database layer - this layer contains function responsible for data maniupulation, communication with database
+- database layer - this layer contains function responsible for data manipulation, communication with database
 - DynamoDB

-Diagram below present layered achitecture of the system:
+Diagram below present layered architecture of the system:
 ![Layered architecture][architecture]

 ###Writing